 The 177hp 1.8-litre petrol can also accelerate from 0-62mph in under seven seconds but looks a bit redundant next to the equally fast but more frugal 2.0-litre diesel in 181hp form.

-It is a breeze to drive at any pace, but never fizzes.
-The ride can be Audi-firm if you opt for Sport or S Line suspension, but most critics agree the A3 Saloon feels best with the standard suspension that can be equipped even on S Line cars, at no extra cost.
+The Audi A3 saloon is a breeze to drive at any pace, but never fizzes.
+The ride can be Audi-firm if you opt for Sport or S Line suspension, but the A3 Saloon feels best with the standard suspension that can be equipped even on S Line cars, at no extra cost.

 There’s grip to spare, the electric power steering system is fine, if not really tactile and there’s also an optional set of magnetic dampers make the car sharper to drive or more comfortable depending on your mood.
 Speaking of driving modes, the Saloon is the only A3 model to get three selectable driving modes that have pretty self explanatory names – Dynamic, Economy and Comfort.
 Each mode brings different throttle response and power steering weight.